Frequently Asked Questions

 1. Fundraising Fees and Volunteer Commitment

 At the time of registration, a $100.00 FUNDRAISING FEE will be charged for each player.
 At the start of the season, each player will get two books of raffle tickets.
 When you sell the raffle tickets you keep the money.
 There will be a maximum of 4 books of raffle tickets assigned to families with multiple children signed up for softball.
 A $250 VOLUNTEER DEPOSIT CHEQUE will be required at registration, and will not be cashed unless hours are not completed.
-Each family is required to commit to a minimum of 4 hours of volunteer work for the team, and 4 hours of league-based volunteer hours (max.
-8 hours).
+Each family is required to commit to a minimum of 4 credits of volunteer time.
 Team volunteer hours can be completed throughout the season by helping at practices, games (scorekeeping, bench assistant, ump).
 League volunteer hours can be achieved at the Tournament, parade, or if you have a U16+ child, by them volunteer to help assistant coach Learn to Play or U10.

 Fundraising Fees and Volunteer Commitment will not be required if